halented/men-backend-codebase/README.md

 })
 ```

 I realize that's a lot of unexplained code there, but we'll chat through it.
-The `connect` function accepts two arguments: the first is the the URL which points at our actual database on Atlas, and the second is a configuration object for how it should talk to that database.
+The `connect` function accepts two arguments: the first is the the URI which points at our actual database on Atlas, and the second is a configuration object for how it should talk to that database.
 It's not highly important to memorize the details, but there have been some updates to both Mongoose and the Atlas setup which caused bumps in the road, so these configurations are just some standard fixes to make sure the communications still go smoothly.

 The second part, where we grab `mongoose.connection` out of the Mongoose library, is simply a listener.
 It listens your `connect` function, and throws up a little message on the server logs once that connection is successful.
 You can log whatever message you like.
 Maybe you just a put a Shakespeare quote on there or something.
 The world's your oyster.